Complexlity/immutable-planner-app/README.md

 ```

 2. User's Access Token

 Access tokens are used to re-authenticate the user.
-This value is important so the entire login process is not triggered every time
-the user reloads the page
+This value is important so the entire login process is not triggered every time the user reloads the page.

 ```js
 const accessToken = await passportInstance.getAccessToken()